 Q: What presser foot did I use?

 Q: What stitch length did I use?

 A: I use the standard straight stitch at 2.5mm stitch length.

 A: The pattern originally called for a thread loop and a button.
-But I had no interest in doing a thread loop.
+But I had no interest in doing a thread loop and I didn’t have a button in the right size or colour.
 So I kept the slit at the center back (CB) and paired it with a hook & eye.

 Q: Were the pattern instructions easy to follow?

 A: Yes, they were but I did deviate in a few places to make it even easier!
 Check out Step 4 in the series!

 A: It is easy to sew — and fit — if you choose your fabric wisely!
 Gotta love a sway dress!